Testwell CMT++

 - Lines of code and Halstead measures

-- Assembly code input can be embedded in a C/C++
+- Assembly code input can be embedded in

-input file or is a separate assembly file
+a C/C++ input file or is a separate assembly file

-- The assembly code specialties (source file
+- The assembly code specialties (source

-parameterized to the tool for their correct parsing
+be parameterized to the tool for their correct parsing

 - Reporting in textual form, in HTML form, in XML form